udaykiran009/oneCCL/doc/rst/source/sparse_collectives.rst

 Latest research paves the way to handling such communication in more optimal manner but each of these approaches has it's own area of applicability.
 Our ultimate goal is to provide a common API for sparse collective operations which would allow implementing different approaches under the hood and thus simplify framework design.

-oneAPI CCL can work with sparse tensors represented by two tensors: one for indices and one for values.
+oneCCL can work with sparse tensors represented by two tensors: one for indices and one for values.

 ``sparse_allreduce`` function has following parameters: